100%

-This is a third-person game created for the 2024 edition of the Ubisoft Contest.
+This is a third-person 2 player online co-op game created for the 2024 edition of the Ubisoft Contest.

 The goal is similar to a game called Moving Out.

-In D.R.E.A.M, you play with a friend and take on the roles of mythical creatures living inside a child's mind.
-These creatures work for a company called D.R.E.A.M
+In D.R.E.A.M., you and a friend play as small creatures living inside a child's mind.
+These creatures work for a company called D.R.E.A.M. and are tasked with helping the child have good dreams.

 D.R.E.A.M Carousel 1